ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The named parameters are:

 * `query`, the Collector's query.
-The indicated query type MUST match the task's query type.
+The indicated batch mode MUST match the task's batch mode.
 Otherwise, the Leader MUST abort with error "invalidMessage".
 * `agg_param`, an aggregation parameter for the VDAF being executed.
 This is the same value as in `AggregationJobInitReq` (see {{leader-init}}).